 Trust and Transparency

 Trust is an essential part of getting the difficult world of blockchain explained.
 As it is a shared database, everyone can view the full details of the transactions within it.
-These include the source, date, time and the destination of the transaction.
+These include the source, date, time and destination of the transaction.

 As the blockchain is a trusted peer-to-peer network, it removes the need for a central third party.
 This is one of the major benefits for businesses as it completely removes the costs that are required to pay third parties.